mainmatter/rust-python-interoperability/book/src/01_intro/00_welcome.md

 This course will teach you how to write Python extensions in Rust, and how to call Rust code from Python.

-We assume you are familiar with both Rust and Python, but we don't assume any prior knowledge of writing Python extensions in Rust.
-We will provide a brief explanation and references whenever we rely on advanced language features.
+We assume you are familiar with both Rust and Python, but we don't assume any prior interoperability knowledge.
+We will provide a brief explanation and references whenever we rely on advanced language features in either language.

-You'll build up your knowledge in small, manageable steps.

 ## Methodology

 This course is based on the "learn by doing" principle.\
+You'll build up your knowledge in small, manageable steps.
 It has been designed to be interactive and hands-on.

-[Mainmatter](https://mainmatter.com/rust-consulting/) developed this course to be delivered in a classroom setting, over a single day: each attendee advances through the lessons at their own pace, with an experienced instructor providing guidance, answering questions and diving deeper into the topics as needed.\
+[Mainmatter](https://mainmatter.com/rust-consulting/) developed this course to be delivered in a classroom setting, over a whole day: each attendee advances through the lessons at their own pace, with an experienced instructor providing guidance, answering questions and diving deeper into the topics as needed.\
 If you're interested in attending one of our training sessions, or if you'd like to